ludia/jobs/python-core-developer.md

-* Write maintainable code with extensive test coverage, working in a professional software engineering environment (with source control, dev/test/stage/prod release cycle, continuous deployment) - cowboy coders need not apply;
+* Write maintainable code with extensive test coverage, working in a professional software engineering environment (with source control, dev/test/stage/prod release cycle, continuous deployment);
 * Collaborate across the company and interact with our customers (game developers, data scientists...) to define, design and built new APIs;
 * Tackle complex problems in distributed computing, virtualization performance,